 - After it dries, you can stack, freeze, and transport cookies

 You can use this icing on cookie cutter cookies such as these sugar cookies, gingerbread cookies, and chocolate sugar cookies.
 You could even use it on shortbread cookies or drizzled on spritz cookies.
 I even used it on some of these pictured Halloween cookies and these Christmas sugar cookies.
+You could use it to make Valentine’s Day cookies, Easter cookies, and fireworks cookies, too.
+(Note that the photos in those recipes show royal icing, but this cookie icing will work for less intricate designs.)
+For all my best decorating tips and tricks, see my tutorial (video included) on how to decorate sugar cookies.

 5 Simple Ingredients

-For the icing, you need confectioners’ sugar, water, vanilla extract (replace with water to keep the icing stark white, or use clear vanilla extract), a touch of corn syrup, and a little salt.
+For the icing, you need confectionersโ sugar, water, vanilla extract (replace with water to keep the icing stark white, or use clear vanilla extract), a touch of corn syrup, and a little salt.
 The icing dries firm with a very slight crisp, so you can easily stack your decorated sugar cookies and travel with them.

 - Why corn syrup?
 You only need 2 teaspoons.
 Corn syrup gives the icing sticking power and creates a beautiful sheen on the dried icing.
 I don’t recommend skipping it, but you can if absolutely needed.